jadolg/SMBLanDiscover/README.md

 SMBLanDiscover
 ==============

-Discover SAMBA clients on your Local Area Network
+Discover SAMBA servers on your Local Area Network